The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 With the repairs finished, Abdu’l-Baha decided to inspect the work.
 Although still officially a prisoner not allowed to leave Akka, Abdu’l-Baha walked through the city gates, past the guards who did not stop him, and went on to Mazra’ih.
 Abdu’l-Baha next arranged for a banquet and invited the officials of Akka.
 At the banquet, he announced his intention to bring Baha’u’llah to Mazra’ih.

 Abdu’l-Baha then tried to persuade Baha’u’llah to visit Mazra’ih.
 No matter how he insisted, Baha’u’llah would always respond, “I am a prisoner.”
-Abdu’l-Baha asked prominent officials of Akka to go to Baha’u’llah and personally invite him to leave the city and live at Mazra’ih.
-But Baha’u’llah responded, “I am a prisoner.”
+Abdu’l-Baha asked prominent officials of Akka to go to Baha’u’llah and personally invite him to leave the city and live at Mazra’ih, but Baha’u’llah responded, “I am a prisoner.”

-After much imploring, Baha’u’llah finally consented to go.
-After nine years, Baha’u’llah could finally enjoy the beauty of nature at Mazra’ih.
+Soon, following much imploring, Baha’u’llah finally consented to go to Mazra’ih.
+After nine years, he could finally enjoy the beauty of nature there.
 The estate had a stream, a grove of pine trees and adjoined a small farm.
-Here Abdu’l-Baha writes about Baha’u’llah’s release, saying that Baha’u’llah:
+In his book Memorials of the Faithful Abdu’l-Baha wrote about Baha’u’llah’s release, saying that Baha’u’llah:

 … was held prisoner and confined nine years in the fortress-town of Akka; and at all times, both in the barracks and afterward, from without the house, the police and farrashes (prison guards) had Him under constant guard.
 [He] lived in a very small house, and He never set foot outside that narrow lodging, because His oppressors kept continual watch at the door.
-When, however, nine years had elapsed, the fixed and predetermined length of days was over; and at that time, against the rancorous will of the tyrant, Abdu’l-Hamid, and all his minions, Baha’u’llah proceeded out of the fortress with authority and might, and in a kingly mansion beyond the city, made His home. – Memorials of the Faithful, pp. 26-27.
+When, however, nine years had elapsed, the fixed and predetermined length of days was over; and at that time, against the rancorous will of the tyrant, Abdu’l-Hamid, and all his minions, Baha’u’llah proceeded out of the fortress with authority and might, and in a kingly mansion beyond the city, made His home.

 Although the royal [command] specifically decreed that Baha’u’llah was to be held in solitary confinement within the Akka fortress, in a cell, under perpetual guard; that He was never to set foot outside; that He was never even to see any of the believers – notwithstanding such a [command], such a drastic order, His tent was raised in majesty on the heights of Mount Carmel.
-What greater display of power could there be than this …? – Memorials of the Faithful, p.
-27.
+What greater display of power could there be than this …?